USRSE/usrse.github.io/pages/working_groups/education_training.md

 [RSE Skill Set]({{ site.baseurl }}/resources/training/skills/)

-## RSE Archtypes
+## RSE Archetypes
-The US-RSE Education & Training Group has begun a list of the archtypes of the people who consume RSE training.
+The US-RSE Education & Training Group has begun a list of the archetypes of the people who consume RSE training.
 This list will help us match the available training with the needs in the community.

 _List coming soon_